Guam ‘very blessed’ with no early reports of major damage in the messy aftermath of Typhoon Mawar

 “It’s kind of a shock,” Baza said.

+There were long lines at ATMs and some stores and gas stations on Friday.

+Officials said they anticipated being able to resume operations at the flooded A.B.
+Won Pat International Airport next Tuesday.

-Guam Gov. Lou Leon Guerrero gave the “all clear” Thursday evening, returning the island to its typical condition of readiness as the National Weather Service lifted its typhoon watch.
+Guam Gov. Lou Leon Guerrero gave the all-clear Thursday evening, returning the island to its typical condition of readiness as the National Weather Service lifted its typhoon watch.

 “We have weathered the storm,” Leon Guerrero said.
 “The worst has gone by.”

-The storm was expected to move northwest for days over a large, empty expanse of ocean and enter the Philippine “area of responsibility” late Friday or early Saturday.
+The storm was expected to move northwest for days over a large, empty expanse of ocean and enter the Philippine “area of responsibility” of the Pacific Ocean where that country’s officials monitors storms late Friday or early Saturday.
 Philippine President Ferdinand Marcos Jr. said on Facebook that officials were preparing and the storm could bring heavy rainfall and flooding.
 Mawar could threaten Taiwan next week.

 Mawar regained its status as a super typhoon on Thursday, with winds reaching 150 mph (241 kph).
 By early Friday, they had strengthened to 175 mph (282 kph), according to the weather service.
 Mawar, which means “rose” in Malay, was forecast to maintain that general course and speed through Saturday.